Chefkj/ResumeRebuild/README.md

-# Resume Rebuilder with ManageAI and LLM Studio Integration
+# Resume Rebuilder with Enhanced OCR, ManageAI and LLM Studio Integration

-This application provides tools to improve resumes using both direct LLM Studio integration and the ManageAI Resume API.
+This application provides tools to improve resumes using both direct LLM Studio integration and the ManageAI Resume API, with enhanced OCR text extraction for better resume parsing.

 ## Features

+- **Enhanced OCR Text Extraction**: Robust extraction of text from PDF resumes with intelligent pattern correction
 - **Direct LLM Studio Integration**: Connect directly to a locally running LLM Studio instance
 - **ManageAI API Integration**: Connect to the ManageAI Resume API for advanced resume processing
 - **Resume Analysis**: Get detailed analysis of your resume